zeek/spicy/doc/programming/parsing.rst

 ^^^^^^^

 Spicy parses :ref:`addresses <type_address>` from either 4 bytes of
-input for IPv4 addresses, or 16 bytes for IPv6 address.
-To select the type, a unit field of type ``address`` must come with either an ``&ipv4`` or ``&ipv6`` attribute.
+input for IPv4 addresses, or 16 bytes for IPv6 addresses.
+To select the type, a unit field of type ``addr`` must come with either an ``&ipv4`` or ``&ipv6`` attribute.

-By default, addresses are assumed to be represented in network-byte order.
+By default, addresses are assumed to be represented in network byte order.
 Alternatively, a different byte order can be specified through a ``&byte-order`` attribute specifying the desired :ref:`spicy_byteorder`.